Post Summary: The Best Hiking Clothes for Men Broken Down

-Both Natasha and I have Fjallraven’s well known Keb trousers.
-Fjallraven’s Keb trousers are an outdoor staple for Norwegians and have treated us well on our adventures.
-They are heavyweight and not excellent for quick dry properties but deliver a serious ruggedness that can handle sharp rocks, crampons, or a branch.
+Both Natasha and I have Fjallraven’s well-known Keb trousers.
+Fjallraven’s Keb trousers are an outdoor staple for Norwegians, and they have treated us well on our adventures, they even make for fantastic mens camping clothes.

-Outdoor Research Ferrosi Pant
+Outdoor Research Ferrosi Pants

 With that in mind, they keep you warm in cool weather, but the breathability of the pants keeps you cool in hot weather.
 They also have a lot of water resistance and are more comfortable than a pair of rain pants.
 Granted, if it’s truly raining, nothing can replicate the protection of rain pants.

 Best Hiking Shorts for Men

-Arc’teryx Palisade Short
+Arc’teryx Aptin Short